Van Conversion Guide: Modules, Companies & Complete Instructions

 - On-board battery: LiFePO4 200Ah, 12.8V. €550-850.
 Victron LiFePO4 or Renogy Smart Lithium.
 3,000+ charging cycles.

-- B2B charging booster Charges the leisure battery while driving.
+- B2B charging booster: Charges the vehicle battery while driving.
 30A model from €180.
 Victron Orion or Büttner.
-Without one, the leisure battery will never fully charge.
+Without one, the vehicle battery will never fully charge.

 - Control unit: Victron BMV-712 or SmartShunt (€130).
 Displays charge level, consumption, and remaining runtime in real time.

-Buy ready-made vs. build yourself: For electrical beginners: Complete kits (Victron MultiPlus All-in-One), battery + inverter + charge controller combined. €1,200–2,500.
+Buy it ready-made vs. build it yourself: For electrical beginners: Complete kits (Victron MultiPlus All-in-One), battery + inverter + charge controller combined. €1,200–2,500.
 Saves 50–100 hours of planning, minimizes the risk of errors.

 IKEA furniture for campers: The best hacks and products